texora/GeekU/src/shared/util/Log.md

 constants (e.g. Log.DEBUG), or their cooresponding string representation (e.g. "DEBUG").

-Notice that Log pre-defines a 'root' filter, which is referenced when a given filter has not been set.
-This 'root' will always be defined (either through Log, or a client configuration), and cannot be un-set (null/undefined).
+**Notice that Log pre-defines a 'root' filter**, which is referenced when a given filter has not been set.
+This 'root' will always be defined (either by Log heuristics, or a client configuration), and cannot be un-set (null/undefined).

 For more details on Log.config(), please refer to the [Configuration](#configuration) section.